-- In 2015 and again in 2016 I provided advice to a film and television location scout about potential locations for an upcoming mini-series for
+- In 2015 and again in early 2017 I provided advice to a film and television location scout about potential locations for water scenes

 - In 2015 I provided advice to the Horsham Visitor Information Centre about facilities at Taylors Lake.

 Here is a list of online articles that I have prepared about swimming holes:

 - Melbourne's Best Swimming Hole

 - Three Spectacular Outdoor Swims in and around Melbourne